Make sure this part fits

 Q:

-How to check and replace the coolant temperature sending unit on Lincoln Mark VII?
+How to check and replace the coolant temperature sensor on the Lincoln Mark VII?
 Posted by Customer

 A: